Part of

 At our school, we aim to promote positive mental health for every member of our staff and pupil body.
 We pursue this aim using both universal, whole school approaches and specialised, targeted approaches aimed at vulnerable pupils.
 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
 By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for pupils affected both directly, and indirectly by mental ill health.

-Early Years Mental Health First Aider - Mrs K Rammell and Miss Evans
+Early Years Mental Health First Aider - Mrs K Rammell

 Mental Health Reps